Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

     - matplotlib, for visualisation
     - scikit to make moons dataset for classification
     - python-mnist to parse MNIST data files (https://github.com/sorki/python-mnist)

+### Performance:
+    View the performance folder for performance visualisations on classification and regression

 ### Credits:
     3Blue1Brown's Neural Networks playlist with great intuitive and mathematical explanations on Youtube